Dinesh-2311/predict_flight_delay_datasets/README.md

-**Flight Delay Prediction Model**
+**Flight Delays Prediction Model**

-Overview
+**Overview:**

-This project involves predicting flight delays using historical flight data and weather data.
-The model uses machine learning techniques to predict whether a flight will be delayed based on features like weather conditions, flight times, and airport information.
-Two models are built: Random Forest and XGBoost.
-Additionally, uncertainty in the predictions is evaluated through Monte Carlo simulations.
+The following project predicts flight delays using historic data of flights and weather.
+The model will use machine learning techniques to make predictions if a given flight will be late depending on the weather conditions, flight schedule, and the airport where the flight took off from originally.
+It builds two models: Random Forest and XGBoost.
+Additionally, it also evaluates the uncertainty of the predictions using Monte Carlo simulations.

-**Data Sources**
+**Data Sources:**

-**The following datasets are used for training and evaluation:**
+The datasets used for training and evaluation are as follows:

-Flight Arrivals Data (Detailed_Statistics_Arrivals.csv): Contains historical data on flight arrivals.
-Flight Departures Data (Detailed_Statistics_Departures.csv): Contains historical data on flight departures.
-Weather Data for Arrivals (weather_data_arrivals.csv): Weather data related to arrival flights.
-Weather Data for Departures (weather_data_depature.csv): Weather data related to departure flights.

-****Steps Overview:**
+Flight Arrivals Data: Detailed_Statistics_Arrivals.csv - This includes the historical data related to flight arrivals.
+Flight Departures Data: Detailed_Statistics_Departures.csv - This consists of historical data about flight departures.
+Weather Data for Arrivals: weather_data_arrivals.csv - Weather data for arrival flights.
+Weather Data for Departures: weather_data_depature.csv - Weather data for departure flights.

+**Overview of Steps**:

-**Data Cleaning & Preprocessing:****
+**Data Cleaning & Preprocessing:**

-**Cleaned column names.**
-Converted date columns to proper datetime format.
-Merged flight data with weather data based on the date.
-Handled missing values by forward filling them.
+Cleaned column names.
+Converted date columns into the right datetime format.
+Merged flight data with weather data by date.
+Handled missing values by doing a forward fill.

 **Feature Engineering:**

-Created new features like temp_deviation (difference between temperature and precipitation) and high_wind (indicator if wind speed exceeds 15).
-Encoded categorical features like carrier code, origin airport, and destination airport using Label Encoding.
-Extracted day of the week and month from the date column for additional features.
+The new features created are temp_deviation, which is the difference between temperature and precipitation, and high_wind, which is an indicator if wind speed surpasses 15.
+The categorical features such as carrier code, origin airport, and destination airport are encoded using Label Encoding.
+The date column is used to extract additional features day of the week and month.

-**Target Variable:**
+**Target Variable**:

-Created a binary target variable is_delayed, where 1 indicates the flight was delayed and 0 indicates it was not.
+A binary target variable is created, is_delayed, where 1- flight delayed and 0- it was not.

-**Model Building:**
+**Model Building**:

-Split the dataset into training and testing sets (80% for training, 20% for testing).
-Trained two machine learning models: Random Forest and XGBoost.
+Split the dataset into training and testing sets, 80% for training and 20% for testing.
+The work involved training two machine learning models: Random Forest and XGBoost.

 **Model Evaluation:**

-Evaluated model performance using metrics such as the classification report, ROC curve, and calibration curve.
-Plotted ROC and calibration curves to evaluate model performance.
+The performance of the model was then evaluated based on the classification report, ROC curve, and calibration curve.
+Plotted ROC and calibration curves were used to evaluate the model performance.
 Uncertainty Evaluation:

-Applied Monte Carlo simulations to evaluate the uncertainty of predictions by introducing random noise to weather features and observing variations in predicted probabilitie
+Applied Monte Carlo simulations to quantify the uncertainty of the predictions by adding random noise to the weather features and measuring changes in the predicted probabilities.

-**model saving:**

-Saved the trained models (RandomForest and XGBoost) using joblib.
+**Saving the Model:**

-Saved the uncertainty results (mean probabilities and standard deviations) in a CSV file.
+The models are saved through joblib for both RandomForest and XGBoost.
+The uncertainty results-mean probabilities and their standard deviations-are saved into a CSV file.
 Files

-random_forest_model.pkl: The trained Random Forest model. xgboost_model.pkl: The trained XGBoost model. uncertainty_results.csv: A CSV file containing the uncertainty evaluation results from the Monte Carlo simulations.
+random_forest_model.pkl: Trained Random Forest model. xgboost_model.pkl: Trained XGBoost model. uncertainty_results.csv: A CSV file including the result of uncertainty evaluation via Monte Carlo simulations.

-**Requirements**
+**Dependencies**:

-To run this project, you need the following libraries installed:
+**this project requires the following libraries to be installed:

-**pandas
-numpy
-matplotlib
-seaborn
-sklearn
-xgboost
-joblib**

-**You can install these dependencies using pip:
-**
+****

+**pandas numpy matplotlib seaborn sklearn xgboost joblib**

-pip install pandas numpy matplotlib seaborn scikit-learn xgboost joblib
+****You can install these dependencies using pip: ** pip install pandas numpy matplotlib seaborn scikit-learn xgboost joblib**

-**How to Run the Code**
+**Running Code**

-Ensure the datasets (Detailed_Statistics_Arrivals.csv, Detailed_Statistics_Departures.csv, weather_data_arrivals.csv, and weather_data_depature.csv) are available in the specified file paths in the code.
-If using a different directory, update the file paths accordingly.
+Make sure the datasets Detailed_Statistics_Arrivals.csv, Detailed_Statistics_Departures.csv, weather_data_arrivals.csv, and weather_data_depature.csv can be found in the defined pathways in the code.
+If another directory is used, the pathway must be updated in the code.

-**Run the script in your preferred Python environment.**
+**Run the script in your Python environment of choice.**

-The models will be trained and evaluated, and the results will be saved in the respective files (random_forest_model.pkl, xgboost_model.pkl, and uncertainty_results.csv).
+This will train and evaluate the models with the results being saved in respective files named random_forest_model.pkl, xgboost_model.pkl, and uncertainty_results.csv.

-The ROC curve and calibration curve for Random Forest will be plotted to evaluate its performance.
+The performance of the Random Forest is evaluated by plotting the ROC curve and calibration curve.

-**Conclusion**
+**Conclusion**:

-This project demonstrates how to predict flight delays using machine learning techniques.
-The models' performance is evaluated, and the uncertainty in predictions is quantified using Monte Carlo simulations.
-The results can be used to improve decision-making for airlines and passengers.
+The project explains the prediction of flight delays using techniques from machine learning.
+It evaluates the performance of the models, and the uncertainty in predictions will be quantified using Monte Carlo simulations.
+Such results have several applications in decision-making for airlines and passengers.